TarekIbnZiad/Piccolo/README.md

-# Open-source RISC-V CPUs from Bluespec, Inc.
+# Open-source RISC-V CPUs from Bluespec, Inc. [Local Version]

 This is one of a family of free, open-source RISC-V CPUs created by Bluespec, Inc.